maropu/spark-tpcds-datagen/README.md

 As you can see the worst-5 numbers, we had no negative impact by the NUMA-aware settings.
 Based on the investigation, I strongly recommend you to use `numactl` for launching multiple workers on a node with multi-sockets.

+I wrote easy-to-use scripts (`start-slave-with-numactl.sh` and `stop-slave-with-numactl.sh`) to control workers by taking into account NUMA configurations in your Spark cluster.
+The script starts a single worker for each socket if `numactl` installed.
+To launch workers with this script in your cluster, you just say:

+    $ ./bin/copy-dir sbin                 // Copy the two scripts in your Spark cluster
+    $ ./bin/start-slaves.sh

+To stop workers launched by the script above, you say:

+    $ ./bin/stop-slaves.sh

 ## Bug reports

 If you hit some bugs and requests, please leave some comments on [Issues](https://github.com/maropu/spark-sql-server/issues)